eMetaboHUB/Forum-DiseasesChem/app/Analyzes/Enrichment_to_graph/README.md

 docker exec $dockvirtuoso isql-v 1111 dba "FORUM-Met-Disease-DB" ./dumps/*upload_Enrichment_SUBJECT_OBJECT*.sh
 ```

 Metadata are created to fully describe the created triples.
 The created graph is defined to be a void:Linkset and its location on the ftp server is indicated using the *void:dataDump* predicate.
 The result table that have been filtered to produce these triples is also indicated with the *dcterm:source* predicate.
-For this resource table, its location on the ftp server is also indicated using the *dcat:downloadURL* predicate and all graphs that have been used as resource in the computation process (metab2mesh_requesting_virtuoso), to produce this table, are also indicated using the predicate *dcterm:source*.
+For this resource table, its location on the ftp server is also indicated using the *dcat:downloadURL* predicate and all graphs that have been used as resource in the computation process (requesting_virtuoso), to produce this table, are also indicated using the predicate *dcterm:source*.